 Row-based replication.
 JSON partial updates are not logged as such by default, but instead are logged as complete documents.
-To enable logging of partial updates, set binlog\row\value\options=PARTIAL\JSON.
+To enable logging of partial updates, set binlog_row_value_options=PARTIAL_JSON.
 If a replication source has this variable set, partial updates received from that source are handled and applied by a replica regardless of the replica's own setting for the variable.

-For this reason, when replicating to an old server (prior to MySQL 8.0) that does not recognize the log events used for JSON partial updates, binlog\row\value\options must be disabled on the source by setting this variable to '' (empty string).
+Servers running MySQL 8.0.2 or earlier do not recognize the log events used for JSON partial updates.
+For this reason, when replicating to such a server from a server running MySQL 8.0.3 or later, binlog_row_value_options must be disabled on the source by setting this variable to '' (empty string).
 See the description of this variable for more information.